drjingma/switchNet/README.md

-# switchNet
+# About

-Code for regime-switching Markov random fields
+This repo implements a method for estimating regime-switching Gaussian Markov random fields.